udacity/ipnd-webcasts/Stage_2/2015-07-09-problem-solving-tic-tac-toe/README.md

 ###What do you need to play the game on paper?
 - A background to play on
 - A way to keep track of who has already moved where
-- A way to keep track of the who's turn it is
+- A way to keep track of the whose turn it is
 - Only allow legal moves
 - End the game once someone wins or it ends in a draw